InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Data cleaning and variable generation

-In this phase we import the survey data, clean the data, and code the Health Outcomes and Vulnerability Factors.
+In this phase we import the survey data, clean the data, and code the Health Outcomes and Vulnerability variables.
 We assume that these are defined survey-specific based on the location, time, and sample population characteristics of the survey.

 The following guidance applies to coding variables:

 * **Health Outcomes:** Health Outcomes should be defined as binary 0/1 variables with 1 representing the less disirable health/behavioral state.
 For example, the variable anc.less4.last should = 1 when the individual had 3 or less ANC visits during the most recent pregnancy and = 0 when there were 4 or more ANC visits.
 Continuous variables may also be created for Health Outcomes but they will not fit into the quantitative segment profiling phase well.
 Multi-level categorical variables should not be used as Health Outcomes as their complex interpretation as a dependent variable does not fit into the exploratory data analysis regression analysis.

-* **Vulnerability Factors:** Vulnerability Factors have more freedom in how they are defined relative to Health Outcomes as multi-level categorical variables are expected and it's often less clear what which is the more "positive" or "negative" state.
+* **Vulnerability variables:** Vulnerability variables have more freedom in how they are defined relative to Health Outcomes as multi-level categorical variables are expected and it's often less clear what which is the more "positive" or "negative" state.
 For example, type of work (Agricultural, Professional, etc.).
 Variables should be coded as binary/categorical data type, or have an additional categorical version of the variable, as all phases beyond Exploratory Analysis are effectively treated as categorical.
-Continuous Vulnerability Factors can be created to be used in the Univariate and Exploratory Analysis phases in order to help identify thresholds and gradients across variable states.
+Continuous Vulnerability variables can be created to be used in the Univariate and Exploratory Analysis phases in order to help identify thresholds and gradients across variable states.

 **Scripts used:** The parent script 2_data_cleaning.R calls the function defined in:
 * functions/fun_gen_vulnerabilities.R